 But before beginning our tour, it’s important to understand why these seasonal changes occur, affecting directly our planet’s cycle of life.

 The main reason of the four seasons is due to the inclination of our planet’s rotation axis, in relation to the orbit which describes its annual rotation around the sun.
 If we look at the Northern Hemisphere, the more tilted towards the sun that axis is, the hotter it is and longer the days are.
 Heat rises because that part of the planet receives more solar rays.
 When the tilt towards the sun is lower, solar rays affect fewer hours over this Hemisphere’s earth surface.
 This causes a drop in temperature and longer nights.

 In the next rooms you’ll find a selection of the best scenes that take place in Cabañeros National Park’s ecosystems during the different Seasons of the year.
-Get ready to travel through time and space to discover the nature highlights in the Iberian Peninsula, the main wildlife events and the unique Park’s vegetation.
+Get ready to travel through time and space with the audioguide to discover the nature highlights in the Iberian Peninsula, the main wildlife events and the unique Park’s vegetation.
 Are you ready to begin this journey?
 I’ll be waiting at the Vernal Equinox room.

 5. Vernal Equinox.
 Wings in the sky